 The travel modes and traffic layer URLs are optional.
 If the former is not specified, you will still see the default travel modes with the route URL when using the widget.
 If the latter is not specified, you will not see the traffic options when using the widget.

 The example URLs that are unavailable in the Travel Modes URL and Traffic Layer URL text boxes can be used to enable default travel modes and traffic layers.

-- Update Geocoder options.
+- Update Search source setting.
 Default values from the services populate the options.

 - Check Auto complete to have the search text box fill in possible addresses automatically by querying the geocoder service.